Skip to content

 When betting the moneyline, you are simply picking the team that will win the game.

-The negative number next to the New York Giants (+150) gives us similar information, with one key difference.
+The positive number next to the New York Giants (+150) gives us similar information, with one key difference.
 It tells bettors how much they will win on a $100 bet, in this case $150.

 Moneyline bets are easy to understand, but they offer a poor return on investment when betting on the favorite.
 To learn more, check out our detailed guide to moneyline bets.